dschlyter/dotfiles/wiki/scala.md

     val f = tripple _
     f(6) // error: type mismatch; found: Int(6) required: Nothing

+Functions are values, and can't take arguments by-name, can't be polymorphic, can't be variadic, can't be overloaded, and can't have implicit parameters.
+While methods can have these, they cannot be passed around as values.

 ## Partial functions

     val f: PartialFunction[Int, String] = { case 1 => "one" }